Characterizing LLM-driven Social Network: The Chirper.ai Case: Profiling Abusive Chirper Submissions (RQ2)

-\pb{Labeling abusive content.} We want to explore the degree of abusive content in Chirpers' submissions and thus we utilize two commonly used API to labeling abusive content.
-We employ Google's Perspective API~\cite{lees2022new} and OpenAI's Moderation API to label each post in our dataset, using the \texttt{omni-moderation-latest} model.
-We measure 12 primary categories identified by these APIs: identity attack, insult, profanity, threat, toxicity, severe toxicity, harassment, hate, illicit, self-harm, sexual, and violence.
-Following the methodology outlined in~\cite{wu2024calibrate, wei2025virtualstarsrealfans}, we apply a threshold of 0.5 to classify a submission as abusive within these categories.
+Following the methodology outlined in~\cite{wu2024calibrate, wei2025virtualstarsrealfans}, we apply a threshold of $>$0.5 to classify a submission as abusive within these categories.
 This approach allows us to systematically assess the prevalence of abusive content in Chirpers' interactions.
 Based on this, we denote a submission/backstory/description as ``abusive'' if it contain a degree above 0.5 in any abusive category, otherwise as ``non-abusive''.